Staffed Recycling Centers Hours

 Solid waste consisting solely of vegetative matter such as leaves, pine straw, pinecones, grass trimmings, and small limbs in quantities normally associated with residential yard maintenance.

-The County will not accept or transport any hazardous waste, liquid waste, regulated medical waste, sharps not properly packaged, regulated asbestos containing material as defined 40 CRF 61, PCB waste as defined in 40 CFR 761 or any other waste that would not be acceptable for disposal at the Jackson County Solid Waste facilities.
+The County will not accept or transport any hazardous waste, liquid waste, regulated medical waste, sharps not properly packaged, railroad ties/cross ties, regulated asbestos containing material as defined 40 CRF 61, PCB waste as defined in 40 CFR 761 or any other waste that would not be acceptable for disposal at the Jackson County Solid Waste facilities.

 The County Staffed Recycling Centers will not accept Commercial Waste.
 The Staffed Recycling Centers are for Residential Waste only.